NivOridocs/burning/README.md

 Level world;
 BurningStorage source, target;

-// Create a burning context
+// Create a burning context, you can use the SimpleBurningContext class or implement one yourself BurningContext context = ...;
-BurningContext context = DefaultBurningContext.instance();

 // Create the maximum amount of burning fuel to transfer, for instance, half a COAL worth of burning fuel Burning burning = Burning.of(Items.COAL, context).withValue(800, context);